nash226/quorum/README.md

 document.
 Fixtures can also set `answerLabel` to preserve the reviewer-facing name of an answer alongside its file path.
-Evaluation scorecards and `--summary-csv-out` exports preserve those configured source directories, resolved source files, and optional answer labels so drift reviews can see both the maintained bundle and the reviewer-facing context loaded for each answer.
+Evaluation scorecards and `--summary-csv-out` exports preserve those configured source directories, resolved source files, optional answer labels, and reviewer-friendly answer previews so drift reviews can see both the maintained bundle and the reviewer context loaded for each answer.

 The CLI can run those same fixtures directly: